sarishmaghale/cafe-management-system/README.md

 # ☕ Cafe Management System

 A modern Laravel-based Cafe Management System designed to help cafe owners manage menus, orders, customers, and AI-generated social media content.
-The project runs inside **Docker for Laravel**, while the database is hosted **externally (Aiven MySQL)** or can be replaced with any other MySQL server.
+Role-based system where receptionist/waiters can add orders, kitchen staff can get on-time orders and update the status of order.

 ---